 Motopony grew in local popularity, and in 2011 they released Motopony -- a confident debut in which Blue's deft folk melodies and persistent fingerpicking were undergirded by Ross' future-pop production.
 The record was an immediate hit, propelling the band well beyond the comfy evergreen environs of Western Washington.
 L.A.'s KCRW, the holy grail for high-achieving indie rock bands, slapped it into rotation; Bob Boilen and Robin Hilton praised it on NPR's All Songs Considered.
 The band's live show floored audiences and reviewers across the country.

 By the beginning of 2012, Motopony had holed up and recorded the framework for their follow up.
-But just as they started to dig into the meat of the record, Ross quit the band.
-Soon after, the label that put out Motopony went out of business.
+But just as they started to dig into the meat of the record when Ross had to leave the band to take to the road with Frank Ocean, an offer he couldn't refuse.
+Soon after, the Tiny Ogre label that put out Motopony shut their doors.
 Blue found himself alone with some 36 songs the band had prepared for their second record.
 There he was again -- alone in a dark place illuminated by nothing but his guitar.
 "I lost my safety-net crutch," he says.
 "And I wondered, without all that, am I even a musician?"

 Welcome You sees Blue looking back at what he's been through, and, in some ways, taking time to savor his victories, sometimes blissfully -- he says he wants his music to give "a little bit of hope, and a little bit of light."
 "Welcome You," the opening track, brings listeners in with open arms and a carefree bounce; "1971" is pure, soulful reverie that hearkens back to arena rock's heyday, lifted by a refrain that would make Robert Plant and Jon Bon Jovi proud; "Livin' in the Fire" is a swaggering confrontation with the forces that try to inhibit and define the creative spirit, anchored by a sinister groove.But under the swaying chorus of "Molly," there's something else -- the reverie is underpinned by a sense that all the fun is nothing more than "the sweet illusion of a world that cannot stick."
 The melody floats, the guitars reverberate, but there's a missing element of truth.
 And it's no accident that the album concludes with "Where It Goes," a warning, and a challenge.
 To a large degree, Blue says, Welcome You is "...a challenge to take all the losses and wins into account and still be able to say it was worth it.
 Just because you followed the rules you set for yourself doesn’t mean you did it right, and just because you had to break the rules your culture has put on you doesn’t necessarily mean you’re doing it wrong.
 The message of this whole record is summed up in the promise of a desired welcome and the warning of an unpredictable future.
 We don’t really get to judge our life or the fruit of it, nor can we predict that we will get to where we want to go, so keep your eyes open, kids.”